tschaume/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 The signac-flow component of the framework provides the tools to accomplish this.
 In the below code block, we demonstrate how we could automate the generation of this data using signac-flow.

-Note that signac-flow has a concept of a project, the FlowProject, that is distinct from the signac project; while the signac project provides the interface to the data, the FlowProject is the abstraction with which workflows are defined.
+Note that signac-flow has a concept of a project, the *FlowProject*, that is distinct from the signac project; while the signac project provides the interface to the data, the FlowProject is the abstraction with which workflows are defined.
-In this script, we are storing the output in the job document, a lightweight JSON storage mechanism that signac provides, but we could also directly store files into the job's workspace and operate on them later if we desired.
+In this script, we are storing the output in the *job document*, a lightweight JSON storage mechanism that signac provides, but we could also directly store files into the job's workspace and operate on them later if we desired.
 This unrestrictive model enables easy adaptation and modification as needed.
 For example, if we instead wanted to consider how changing initial velocity affects the distance traveled for a particular angle, we can add the velocity to the existing job state points by taking advantage of the fact that the project object is an iterable: